mcmatan/int/README.md

 - Compare target with middle element
 - Adjust search space based on comparison
 - Continue until element is found or space exhausted (for insertation point)
+- Continue while left is smaller or equal to right

+## Example Problems
+1. **Koko Eating Bananas**
+   - Create a list of possible bite sizes, and iterate through it searching for the best min bite size to take.
+   - We run a calculation on each index, which makes the decision rather move left or right
+   - We move until crossed, then take the overlapping side which in this case is left

 ## Template
 ```javascript